runeenger/PVSflow/readme.md

+#PVS-Sleep-Project
+This repository includes the custom code for analyzing data and biophysical modeling in:

+Sleep cycle-dependent vascular dynamics and the predicted effects on perivascular cerebrospinal fluid flow and solute transport.
+Laura Bojarskaite, Alexandra Vallet, Daniel M. Bjørnstad, Kristin M. Gullestad Binder, Céline Cunen, Kjell Heuser, Miroslav Kuchta, Kent-Andre Mardal, Rune Enger.
+For derived data and analyses please see the publication.

 # Linescan-analysis

 Script for the post-processing of line-scan measurements of vessels and astrocyte endfoot diameter oscillations.

 ## Setting up the computational environment
-Instalation of our analysis pipeline is based on [docker](https://www.docker.com/).
+Installation of our analysis pipeline is based on [docker](https://www.docker.com/).
 The Docker image to be built locally by the user is defined in the [Dockerfile](https://github.com/AlexandraVallet/PVSflow/blob/master/Dockerfile).
 The resulting environment contains dependencies of our pipeline such as the standard scientific Python stack (e.g. numpy, pandas) and FEniCS, gmsh.
 We refer to the file for the specific version.
 To build the image (called in the the following **PVSflow**)